Kingston First

 Kingston Canvas

-“Kingston Canvas” showcases work from the talented students of Kingston School of Art in the town where the art school is based.
+“Kingston Canvas” showcased work from the talented students of Kingston School of Art in the town where the art school is based, at a time when we were all in lockdown.

-Clarence Street has artworks from three students: Natalie Baresova’s design captures her daily walk through Fairfield Park.
-Josephine Miller’s “Surreal Swans” plays on one of the themes of Kingston’s renowned inhabitants and Zsofia Mayer’s piece showcases the Kingston’s architecture past present and future.
+Clarence Street featured artworks from three students: Natalie Baresova’s design captured her daily walk through Fairfield Park.
+Josephine Miller’s “Surreal Swans” played on one of the themes of Kingston’s renowned inhabitants and Zsofia Mayer’s piece showcased the Kingston’s architecture past, present and future.

-On Eden Street, two artists’ work are displayed.
-“Kingston Calling” by Ellice Thatcher plays on the David Mach sculpture and brings it to life.
-Catarina Moura’s design shows the Kingston Bridge and river scenes, imagining a Kingston of the future with new modes of transport.
+On Eden Street, two artists’ work were displayed: “Kingston Calling” by Ellice Thatcher playing on the David Mach sculpture and bringing it to life.
+Catarina Moura’s design showed the Kingston Bridge and river scenes, imagining a Kingston of the future with new modes of transport.

-In the Market Square, Izzi Toovey’s piece “All About Kingston” fills the vacant Clas Ohlson store with colourful figures going about their business including keyworkers and families.
+In the Market Square, Izzi Toovey’s piece “All About Kingston” filled the vacant Clas Ohlson store with colourful figures going about their business including keyworkers and families.
+Imogen Ashby’s piece was the final one to go up on

-The launch of the project was delayed due to lockdown and Covid-19 restrictions but is a great example of working remotely in lockdown.
+The launch of the project was delayed due to lockdown and Covid-19 restrictions but is a great example of working remotely.
+Since the project Kingston First has improved the occupancy of vacant units and most shops have been reoccupied.

 You can read more about the project on Kingston First’s website and on the Kingston University website.